 Maxim successfully enhanced the availability of its e-commerce site through the use of Trend Micro™ Deep Security™ and AWS WAF.
 “If there is any trouble with the WAF, there is an automatic switchover to the standby AWS WAF and services can continue.
 As a result, our anxieties around security and site availability have disappeared,” said Tanaka.

-The combination with Deep Security™ has also optimized the operational management of AWS WAF.
-“With Deep Security, we were able to easily configure settings to optimize availability.
+The combination with Deep Security™ has also optimised the operational management of AWS WAF.
+“With Deep Security, we were able to easily configure settings to optimise availability.
 To perform the same operation manually would have increased the workload more than ten-fold.” said Morinaga.

 Deploying Trend Micro™ Deep Security™ to efficiently improve the availability and security of maxim’s e-commerce site was just the beginning of ongoing security improvements for maxim.
 “For an e-commerce business, ensuring that the backbone of the business, the website, is always available is important.
 However, because we also handle personal information and financial data, security is extremely important.
 We will work with Trend Micro to make continuous efforts to strengthen security in the future,” said Tanaka.